 When it comes to location, the highest average paycheck (around $38.06 per hour) can be spotted in West Palm Beach, Fla.; Hobart, Ind. ($28.00), Philadelphia, Pa. ($25.00), and Huntington, W.Va. (about $22.72) are the next top-paying cities.
 Expected earnings are below average ($16.00) in Langhorne, Pa., one of the lowest-paid cities.
 U.S. pay levels are highest in the state of Florida; pay there average to around $32.40 per hour.

 Years of Experience

-Average pay is about $16.60 per hour for those with five to nine years of experience.
-The largest slice of the St. Mary's Medical Center workforce (36 percent) has been working for one to four years and earns, on average, approximately $12.68 per hour.
+Survey participants who have worked at St. Mary's Medical Center for between five and 10 years earn approximately $18.17 per hour on average.
+The largest slice of the St. Mary's Medical Center workforce (38 percent) has been working for one to four years and earns, on average, $17.47 per hour.

 Certifications and Degrees

-St. Mary's Medical Center's employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.
+At St. Mary's Medical Center, there are significantly more females who responded to the questionnaire than males — the female-to-male ratio is more than 3 to 1.